tawhidwasik08/Dockerized-Image-Classification/README.md

 # Dockerized Image Classification
-The repository contains gpu supported dockerized code for training and evaluating an image classification model using ensembling techniques.
+The repository contains gpu supported dockerized code for training, inferencing and evaluating an image classification model using ensembling techniques.
 It uses pre-trained VGG16 and ResNet152 models for classification and combines their predictions using an ensemble model.
 The dataset used is a collection of images divided into four classes: berry, bird, dog, and flower.
 The code includes data preprocessing, model creation, training, inference for single images, evaluation metrics such as accuracy and loss, and visualization of training results.
 ## Table of Contents

 - [Getting Started](#getting-started)